-All operators must complete and submit, within three business days, the Commonwealth Scallop Daily Fishing Logbook (SCA01B) on a daily basis.
-Please note, a new column must be completed every time you move more than five nautical miles from your last haul and when you change from fishing to searching or searching to fishing.
+The Commonwealth Scallop Daily Fishing Logbook (SCA01B) must be completed daily and submitted within the three business days.
+A new column must be completed every time you move more than five nautical miles from your last haul and when you change from fishing to searching or searching to fishing.
 Details for the last day of the trip must be recorded before the boat docks at the end of each trip.